Dave Best / Business Manager | email

 Jeremy Hill / Studio Engineer | email

-Jeremy is a studio engineer on Family Life's 24/7 technical support team.
-His top priority is to keep the radio network running every day - no pressure Jeremy.
+Jeremy is a studio engineer on Family Life's around-the-clock technical support team.
+His top priority is keeping the radio network running every day.
+No pressure, Jeremy!

-Jeremy had a desire to serve in ministry ever since high school.
+Ever since high school, Jeremy's desire was to serve in ministry.
 Being very active in his church and having a degree in Electronic Technologies, Jeremy decided to visit Family Life to find out more about radio.
 And he's been here ever since.

-Jeremy and his wife, Jenn, live in Bath, NY, with their daughter, Rose and son, Nathan.
-Their interests include evening walks, riding their tandem bike, remodeling their home, watching movies, learning about natural health, and spending time with family.
-Jenn is a stay-at-home mom and plays a major part in Jeremy’s work in ministry.
+Jeremy and his wife, Jenn, live in Bath, NY, with their daughter, Rose, and two sons, Nathan and Landon.
+They love evening walks, riding their tandem bike, remodeling their home, and learning about natural health.
+Jenn is a stay-at-home mom and plays a major part in supporting Jeremy’s work in ministry.

 John Coulter / Chief Radio Engineer | email